 Once you’ve read our reviews, why not see how much cash you could unlock from your home with our easy to use equity release calculator.
 It’s completely free and there’s no obligation to proceed.

-Always seek professional advice from an equity release specialist before making a decision.
-However, please be aware that some advisers only look at plans from one or two providers, who may not offer the right product for your situation.
-For this reason, it could be worth speaking to an adviser who looks at a wide range of companies, like Age partnership.
-For advice on releasing equity from your home, call 0800 368 8466 to speak to a specialist adviser.
+You must seek professional advice from an equity release specialist before making a decision.
+However, please be aware that some advisers will only look at plans from one or two providers, and those providers may not offer the right product for your situation.
+That's why it could be worth speaking to a qualified equity release adviser who looks at a wider range of companies, like Age Partnership.
+Call 0800 368 8466 for advice on releasing equity from your home.

-And finally, before reaching a decision, please investigate alternatives to equity release, make sure you understand exactly what you will be committing to and discuss your plans with your family.
+And finally, please don't move forward before youve investigated the alternatives to equity release and make sure you understand exactly what you will be committing to before discussing your plans with your family.

 Try the calculator